Information-Theoretic Characterization of the Generalization Error for Iterative Semi-Supervised Learning: Reusing in Each Iteration

-As shown in Figure \ref{Fig:gen_bd_with_labelled}, under the same setup as Figure \ref{Fig:gen bd and empirical}, when the labelled data $S_{\rml}$ are reused in each iteration, the upper bound for $|\mathrm{gen}_t|$ is also a decreasing function of $t$.
-When $m=1000$, the upper bound is almost the same as that one in Figure \ref{Fig:gen bd and empirical}, which means that for large enough $m/n$, reusing the labelled data does not necessarily help to improve the generalization performance.
-Moreover, when $m=100$, the upper bound is higher than that for $m=1000$, which coincides with the intuition that increasing the number of unlabelled data helps to reduce the generalization error.
+the upper bound for $|\mathrm{gen}_t|$ is also a decreasing function of $t$.
+When $m=1000$, $\mathrm{gen}_t$ is almost the same as the gen-error when the labelled data are not reused in the subsequent iterations, which means that for large enough $m/n$, reusing the labelled data does not necessarily help to improve the generalization performance.
+Moreover, when $m=100$, $\mathrm{gen}_t$ is higher than that for $m=1000$, which coincides with the intuition that increasing the number of unlabelled data helps to reduce the generalization error.